Frequently asked questions

 About National Grid

-We are working to build a cleaner, fairer, and more affordable energy system that serves everyone – powering the future of our homes, transport and industry.
+We are working to build a more secure, affordable and cleaner energy system that serves everyone – powering the future of our homes, transport and industry.
 We believe by acting now, the UK can become the world’s first major clean economy, creating growth and jobs for communities across Britain.

 National Grid is a group of companies, and one of those companies, National Grid Electricity Transmission, owns, builds and maintains the network in England and Wales.
 It is National Grid Electricity Transmission that is developing plans for Weston Marsh to East Leicestershire.